patrickbcasey/todo-mvc-auth-local/README.md

 replit @ https://replit.com/@adaellis/todo-mvc-auth-local

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+A Simple Anki App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app

 ---

-> Be sure to add that lovely star 😀 and fork it for your own copy

----

 # Objectives

-- It's a beginner level app created to understand how MVC concept and logins are added
+- Make an anki parody app

 ---

 # Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features
+- People to use spaced repetition and active recall to better learn or study ideas.
 ---

 # Packages/Dependencies used

-bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator
+bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator, postcss, tailwindcss, font-awesome, daisyui

 ---